babaniyi/babaniyi.github.io/_posts/amazon-product-search.md

 We assume we are given an annotated dataset to train and evaluate the model.
 We could have users, image and user-image interactions data.

 ### 2.1.1.
 Images
-The system stores images of products currently in-stock or available and their metadata.
+The system stores catalog items and their metadata.
 Table 1.1 shows a simplified example of image metadata

 | Image ID    | Upload time |  Manual tags|
 | ----------- | ----------- | -----------|